BFA in Acting

 • There is no shortcut to a great audition.
 We encourage you to seek out coaching and rehearse your audition in playful and imaginative ways.
 A monologue should show off who you are and the best work always comes from the actor’s ability to personalize the material.
 Be sure to use material that is relatively within your age range and understanding.
 We suggest that you focus on contemporary, realistic scripts.

-• Each monologue should be no longer than 1 minute.
-45 seconds is ideal.
+• Each monologue should be no longer than one minute, but 45 seconds is ideal.

 • Your monologue should be one in which you are actively working to impact the character to whom you are speaking.
 Monologues are most effective when you are actively and immediately trying to change or get something from your unseen scene partner and they matter to you tremendously.

-• Remember even on video: yes, a video is a two-dimensional medium.
-But we want three-dimensional characters!
+• We want three-dimensional characters even though video is a two-dimensional medium.
 Find JOY in what you have to share.
 We can’t wait to see your work.

 Preparing your audition